 A study of a variety of mathematical topics for non-science majors.
-The topics covered may differ between sections, but may include problemsolving strategies, logic, set theory, number theory, mathematics of finance, probability and statistics, or geometry.
-This class will include students from multiple sections.
-(QS,NS)
+The topics covered may differ between sections, but may include problem solving strategies, logic, set theory, number theory, mathematics of finance, probability and statistics, or geometry.
+This class may include students from multiple sections.
+(Quantitative Skills, Natural Sciences, Elective)

 - [MR] Mathematical Reasoning: Students will read a complex problem requiring quantitative and/or symbolic analysis, use flexibility in selecting a solution strategy, and impose an appropriate mathematical structure or mathematical procedure in solving the problem.

 - [MH] Mathematical Habits of Thought: Students will determine the reasonableness and implications of mathematical solutions, and will recognize the limitations of the methods used in context.

 - [MDM] Mathematical Decision-Making: Students will apply mathematical processes and solutions in making personal and societal choices.

 - [MC] Mathematical Communication: Student will use appropriate representations to effectively communicate, orally and in writing, quantitative results and mathematical processes.

 - [MS] Mathematical Symbols, Techniques & Computation: Students will demonstrate proficiency in the skills supporting mathematical understanding.